EdlZitrone/oguser-autobumper/README.md

 ## Setup:

 ### Requirements
-You need Python 3.10 or a newer Version do run your code.
+You need Python 3.10 or a newer Version to run your code.
-Make sure you have the newest version of google chrome installed.
+Make sure you have the latest version of Google Chrome installed.

 ### Python Modules
 ```